 CBA Juniors and Seniors may enroll in a variety of courses through an online learning platform.
-These courses allow students to prepare for college by experiencing an additional Advanced Placement course or experiment in a potential future area of study that is not offered in a traditional format.
-These courses are taught by a certified teacher and monitored by an online learning specialist.
+These courses allow students to prepare for college by experiencing an additional Advanced Placement course of experiment in a potential future area of study that is not offered in a traditional format.
+These courses are taught by certified teachers and monitored by an online learning specialist and the CBA Assistant Principal for Academic Affairs.

-The following full year courses will be offered in the 2020-2021 academic year:
+The following full-year courses will be offered in the 2021-2022 academic year: